berkeozgen08/java-snake/README.md

 # java-snake

-There are 2 things I love the most, snake and Java.
+There are 2 things I love the most, Snake and Java.